JayOfferdahl/managr/README.md

 * `sudo apt-get install postgresql postgresql-contrib libpq-dev`
 * `sudo apt-get install python-psycopg2` (Mac users may need to run `pip install django psycopg2` if previous command fails)

+**Note:** Fedora/RHEL and some other linux distributions have different packages for postgres, which are mentioned below.
+The following link may be useful: https://fedoraproject.org/wiki/PostgreSQL

+* sudo dnf install postgresql-server postgresql-contrib postgresql-devel

+After install these packages, you'll have to start and initialize the database with the following command:

+* sudo postgresql-setup --initdb --unit postgresql
+* sudo systemctl enable postgresql
+* sudo systemctl start postgresql

 Once Postgres is installed, create a local Postgres database for development
 * `sudo -u postgres createdb <db_name>`
 * Example: `sudo -u postgres createdb managr_local_dev`
+   * If this does not work, try the following:
+      * sudo -u postgres psql
+      * \password postgres
+         * Sets a password for the postgres user
+      * create user <user_name> with password '<password>';
+      * create database <db_name> owner <user_name>;
+      * Proceed as normal

 PostgreSQL allows for multiple database creation.
 One machine can have many databases on it.
 To switch between databases:
 * `sudo -u postgres psql`